Gtagliaferro/gfaria/content/post/2022-06-19-truth-and-method/index.md

 For him, both Schleiermacher and Dilthey didn't grasp the nature of hermeneutics.
 They understood hermeneutics to be simply a correct method of interpretation that would provide the truth of the text.
 Besides that they focus too much on the intention of the author to provide the meaning of the text.

-Hermeneutics is more than [What is hermeneutics for Gadamer]